aiskunks/Automodeler/README.md

 ## Data_Preprocessor
 *Data_Preprocessor.py and Data_Preprocessor.ipynb*

-Input: data
+*_Input: data tabular ".csv" style file.
-Output: Stats and graphs about the data
+Output: Stats and graphs about the data_*

 This steps checks: